zia-lab/qlanth/README.md

 ## Acknowledgements

 - This code was originally authored by Christopher Dodson, and is currently being maintained and expanded by David Lizarazo at Brown University.
+It has also benefited from the helpful discussions with Tharnier Puel at the University of Iowa.

 - This work is suppported by the National Sicence Foundation Grant No. 1922278.